Hardcover ISBN: 9781503611627

 The Ottoman Empire enforced imperial rule through its management of diversity.
 For centuries, non-Muslim religious institutions, such as the Armenian Church, were charged with guaranteeing their flocks' loyalty to the sultan.
-More than passive subjects, Armenian elites, clergy and laity alike, strategically wove the institutions of the Armenian Church, and thus the Armenian community itself, into the fabric of imperial society.
+Rather than being passive subjects, Armenian elites, both the clergy and laity, strategically wove the institutions of the Armenian Church, and thus the Armenian community itself, into the fabric of imperial society.
 In so doing, Armenian elites became powerful brokers between factions in Ottoman politics—until the politics of nineteenth-century reform changed these relationships.

 About the author

 Richard E. Antaramian is Assistant Professor of History at the University of Southern California.

 "Brokers of Faith, Brokers of Empire eschews conventional accounts of nationalism and secularism, and is fully conversant with revisionist writings on the Tanzimat.
 Armenian reformers, Richard Antaramian persuasively argues, were more Ottoman than the Ottomans in embracing reform.
 Ironically, this left them vulnerable, as shown in this vivid account."

 "Brokers of Faith, Brokers of Empire challenges and enriches our understanding of Ottoman governance on the cusp of the age of nationalism.
 Richard Antaramian provides a much-needed corrective to a historiography that often presents 'Armenian' and 'Ottoman' as mutually exclusive categories.
 An empirically rich work."